madminer-tool/madminer/README.md

 # MadMiner

+*Johann Brehmer, Kyle Cranmer, Felix Kling*

 Mining gold from MadGraph to improve limit setting in particle physics.

-Work in progress by Johann Brehmer, Kyle Cranmer, and Felix Kling.

 Note that this is an early development version.
 Do not expect anything to be stable.
 If you have any questions, please contact us at [johann.brehmer@nyu.edu](johann.brehmer@nyu.edu).